karthicksiv/Mars-Rover-Delivery-Agents/README.md

-# Mars-Rover-Delivery-Agents
+# Mars Rover Delivery Agents

 ## Project Description

-This project involves designing a team of homogeneous agents that cooperate to complete a package delivery task.
+This project involves designing a team of homogeneous agents inspired by Mars rovers that cooperate to complete a package delivery task.
 The agents are placed in a 50x50 grid with randomly located packages and delivery locations.
 The objective is to handle any number of packages, destinations, and team sizes.

 ### PacPercept
 Each agent receives a PacPercept which has the following methods: